Noah Hathaway: The NeverEnding Story

 Well, what it was — Wolfgang Petersen was notorious for his actors doing their own stunts.
 His actors are always getting hurt, because he wanted — audiences are very savvy; you can cut away and show the back of somebody and show the stuntman doing their stunt.
 And everybody knows that, so he wants his actors to do as much as they can for the realism of the movie.
 Accidents happen, and actors aren't stuntmen.
 That's why they have stuntmen, because if someone gets hurt, they're "expendable."
 And some of the times, they're just more careful.
 I just ended up paying.

-Hathaway has said that, during the time he worked as a tattoo artist, he could see for himself the film's on-going popularity, as clients regularly requested tattoos of the AURYN amulet his character wore, in the film.
+Hathaway has said that, during the time he worked as a tattoo artist, he could see for himself the film's ongoing popularity, as clients regularly requested tattoos of the AURYN amulet his character wore, in the film.
 He claims to have given fifteen different clients AURYN amulet tattoos in three weeks.